 Melbourne designer Kara Kupe’s debut basics-and-underwear collection looks out for the earth and those who inhabit it.

-Kupe’s label, Bare, launched in October this year.
+Kupe’s label, Bare, launched in October last year.
 The seven-piece collection titled Parauri, which means “brown” or “dark” in Måori, is designed in Melbourne and produced in dye houses in Bali’s south by a network of local artisan women.

 “[The pieces are] cut and sewn in a workshop, and then they’re divvied up among the local women who are artisans working from home and I just really liked that,” says Kupe.
 “I liked that there was no factory involved and people had the flexibility of working from home.”